-Travel Team Committee
+Travel Team Coordinator

-The Travel Team Committee Chair is appointed by the DYHA Board.
-The Chair forms a committee that has responsibility for running the DYHA Travel Hockey Program.
-A few of the responsibilities include but are not limited to: working with the coaching committee to ensure appropriate coaches are available for evaluations, attending evaluations, determining and submitting Travel Teams' rosters to the Board for final approval, maintaining uniformity, handling certain grievances, communicating with Travel Teams managers and promoting the Travel Teams of DYHA.
+The Travel Team Coordinator is an elected at-large position on the DYHA Board.
+The Travel Team Coordinator has the responsibility for running the DYHA Travel Hockey Program.
+A few of the responsibilities include but are not limited to working with the Director of Hockey to ensure appropriate coaches are available for evaluations, attending evaluations, determining and submitting Travel Teams' rosters to the Board for final approval, maintaining uniformity, handling certain grievances, communicating with Travel Teams managers and promoting the Travel Teams of DYHA.